rggassner/crawling2elk/README.md

 -   **Error-tolerant** – many defensive checks for robustness.

 -   **Configurable via `config.py`** – fully customizable logic and thresholds.

+-   **Real-Time SSL Certificate Generation**
+    Automatically generates a self-signed SSL certificate for secure local web interfaces.

+-   **Advanced Elasticsearch Queries**
+    Retrieves detailed analytics from the data stored in Elasticsearch, such as:

+    -   Total number of indexed URLs

+    -   Number of unique domains

+    -   Number of visited pages

+    -   Most common content types

+    -   Number of unique emails extracted

+    -   NSFW detection and domain classification

+    -   Open directory listings

+-   **Dynamic Network Visualization**
+    Generates a `network.json` and `network.html` file to create a live, interactive **force-directed graph** of the relationships between domains (parent/child hosts).
+This graph is automatically refreshed every few seconds and features a toggle to pause/resume updates.

+-   **Pornographic Domain Detection**
+    Identifies domains with a high percentage of NSFW content based on image analysis results (e.g., using `isnsfw` field and resolution thresholds).

+-   **Open Directory Index Finder**
+    Lists URLs identified as open directories, which can be useful in security audits or recon work.

+-   **Domain Relation Extraction**
+    Extracts host relationships (e.g., parent-child domain links) for graph building and dependency analysis.

 * * *